cs544-wisc/f23/p1/README.md

 ## Part 2: Docker Install

-Carefully follow the directions here to install Docker 24.0.5 on your virtual machine: https://docs.docker.com/engine/install/ubuntu/
+Carefully follow the directions here to install Docker 24.0.5 and Compose 2.20.2 on your virtual machine: https://docs.docker.com/engine/install/ubuntu/

 Notes:
 * there are several different approaches described under "Installation methods".
 Use the directions under "Install using the apt repository".
 Make sure you don't keep going after you reach "Install from a package"
 * the first step under "Install Docker Engine" has two options: "Latest" or "Specific version".
 Choose **"Specific version"**
-* we'll use version `5:24.0.5-1~ubuntu.22.04~jammy` -- be sure to modify the `VERSION_STRING` accordingly!
+* here is the command to get the required versions: ` sudo apt-get install docker-ce=5:24.0.5-1~ubuntu.22.04~jammy docker-ce-cli=5:24.0.5-1~ubuntu.22.04~jammy containerd.io docker-buildx-plugin docker-compose-plugin=2.20.2-1~ubuntu.22.04~jammy`

 To avoid needing to run every Docker command with root, there are a few more steps you can do here: